EcrituresNumeriques/stylo/docs/src/en/features/metadata.md

 You can edit your metadata by entering information in the appropriate boxes or, by activating the raw YAML mode in the top right-hand corner, you can fill in your metadata directly in YAML.

-*For more information on how to manage your metadata, please refer to the YAML section of "Tutorials".*.
+*For more information on how to manage your metadata, please refer to the YAML section of "Tutorials".*